 The Maryhill Museum can be made into a complete day trip, beginning with a nice stroll on the property, continuing inside to the exhibits and ending with a trip to their Loie’s: The Museum Café.
 Once finished at the museum, one may visit one of the surrounding wineries, or hiking trails.

-All images shown were used with permission from The Maryhill Museum of Art
+Photos by: The Maryhill Museum of Art